SkyN9ne/UEFIBlackLotus/README.md

 - Modular plugin system

-Setup by modifying the config.c file by including your C2s hostname or IP address.
+Setup by modifying the ```config.c``` file by including your C2's hostname or IP address.
-After that compliation should be easy, just keep the included settings in the Visual Studio solution.
+After that compliation should be easy, just keep the included settings in the Visual Studio Solution.

 ## Default Panel Credentials: